Challenge of the Superfriends: Early development

 When the Challenge of the Superfriends season was originally conceived, it was named "Battle of the Super Friends" and featured the introduction of Captain Marvel.
 The group that challenged the heroes was called the "League of Evil", led by Captain Marvel's nemesis Doctor Sivana.
 Filmation however produced Shazam! and The New Adventures of Batman, which prevented the use of characters such as Mister Atom, King Kull, Beautia Sivana, the Joker, the Penguin, Mr. Freeze, and Catwoman.
 Early conceptual art drawn by Alex Toth also included Heat Wave, Poison Ivy, and Abra Kadabra.

 Narration, music and character designs

 Bill Woodson provides the uncredited voice of the narrator in Challenge of the Superfriends, and the opening narration was by Stanley Jones.
-The show's main theme and original music was composed and arranged by musical director Hoyt Curtin.
+The show's main theme and original music was composed and conducted by musical director Hoyt Curtin.
 The music supervisor was Paul DeKorte.
 Character designs for this particular Super Friends series were done by Andre LeBlanc.